Scotland tour May 2018 – Iona, Lindisfarne, Rosslyn, Melrose, the Highlands

 This spiritual tour of Scotland goes from the North Sea at Lindisfarne (which is actually England) to Iona, an island in the Inner Hebrides of Scotland where St. Columba founded his famous monastery that began the establishment of Christianity in Scotland.
 The tour moves within the context of the old stories of the monks of Iona and Lindisfarne who carved out a sacred trail between these two monastic settlements – a sacred trail followed by monks, kings, queens and the ancient pre-Christian people of Scotland.
 The tour also includes some of the stunning scenery of the Scottish Highlands with tales of the clans that once lived there.
 There are many sacred sites and places of healing and mystery on the Monks Trail tour.

-Highlights of the tour are Rosslyn Chapel (made famous in The Divinci Code), Holy Island (aka Lindisfarne) in the North Sea where St. Aidan founded a monastic community in the 7th century, Kilmartin Valley with the largest concentration of Neolithic monuments in Scotland, The Jacobite Train – a ride through the Highlands on a steam-powered train (4 hour tour), Iona – the Holy island where St. Columba established his monastery, which led to the conversion of the Picts, Lake of Menteith and Stirling Castle.
+Highlights of the tour are Rosslyn Chapel (made famous in The Divinci Code), Holy Island (aka Lindisfarne) in the North Sea where St. Aidan founded a monastic community in the 7th century, Kilmartin Valley with the largest concentration of Neolithic monuments in Scotland, The Jacobite Train – a ride through the Highlands on a steam-powered train (4 hour tour), Iona – the Holy island where St. Columba established his monastery, which led to the conversion of the Picts, Lake of Menteith and the Inchmahome Priory and forest, and Stirling Castle.

 The Focus is thin places